Physical Education (PE)

-In our EYFS, children have the opportunity to access planned activities that offer appropriate physical challenges through continuous outdoor provision.
+In our EYFS, children have the opportunity to access planned activities that offer appropriate physical challenges through outdoor provision.
 We encourage the development of fine and gross motor skills through the provision of suitable resources, for example using scissors and having access to a climbing frame, throughout the day.
 Repeated and varied opportunities to explore and play with small world activities, puzzles, arts and crafts and the practice of using small tools allow children to develop proficiency, control and confidence.

 Across Key Stage 1, children are taught to:

 - master basic movement including running, jumping, throwing and catching, as well as developing balance, agility and co-ordination, and begin to apply these in a range of activities